sagarp-c/XmasFriendPicker/README.md

-Here is a **much simpler, cleaner, and more human README**, easy for anyone to understand (even non-technical friends).
-You can directly use this 👇

----

 # 🎄 Xmas Friend Picker

 This is a simple **Python program** inspired by a real-life Christmas tradition.
 During Xmas, friends usually write their names on papers, shuffle them, and secretly pick one name.
 The picked friend stays **secret** until the day of gift giving.